 Once you have obtained all approvals and have decided on how you would like to convert your garage, you may want to now consider electricity, plumbing and landscaping.

 For a granny flat you will need power points, lighting and air conditioning installed, as well as plumbing installed for a kitchen and bathroom.
-At this point the costs begin to add up so it’s always a good idea to seek professional help to minimize any additional costs that may surprise you further down the track.
+At this point the costs begin to add up so it’s always a good idea to seek professional help to minimise any additional costs that may surprise you further down the track.

-Don’t forget to soundproof the garage, so whoever occupies the space doesn’t can get some peace and quiet and whoever is outside doesn’t wish the noise coming from the garage would stop.
+Don’t forget to soundproof the garage, so whoever occupies the space can get some peace and quiet and whoever is outside doesn’t wish the noise coming from the garage would stop.

 With the correct plan of action and determination you can turn your garage into a space where you can pursue your passion.
-Whether it is a workshop, home gym, to an art studio, music studio or a home office, you can create the perfect work station catering to your needs in your own backyard.
+Whether it is a workshop, home gym, an art studio, music studio or a home office, you can create the perfect work station catering to your needs in your own backyard.